Ghosts Next Door

 ONE MONTH LATER

-A month passed and still no word of where Lazi might have gone or what might have happened to him.
+A month passed, and still no word of where Lazi might have gone or what might have happened to him.
 My wife is not one to have her nose in people's personal affairs, but she finally relented, and through several contacts, she was able to speak to someone from Lazi's family in Sequijor.
-She found out that Lazi's family was fine and did not fall on hard times at all.
-The truth of the matter was that Lazi's wife found out about an affair with a young woman from a nearby province.
-To Lazi, it was nothing but a chance encounter, but the young woman fell in love with my wife's cousin, and she wanted more.
+She discovered that Lazi's family was fine and did not fall on hard times.
+The truth was that Lazi's wife found out about an affair with a young woman from a nearby province.
+To Lazi, it was nothing but a chance encounter, but the young woman fell in love with my wife's cousin and wanted more.
 One day, the young woman appeared at the door of Lazi's home, and all hell erupted; his wife and the young woman were close to killing one another until Lazi separated them and slapped his mistress, demanding that she leave them alone and never come back.
 "The next day," the woman told my wife over the phone.
 "All the animals, dogs, goats, everything, were all found mutilated."

 At this precise moment, while my wife shared this newfound information with me, Benny shot out of the house and ran straight to the mango tree in our front yard.
-As she did a month before, she was doing the same thing now.
+As she had done a month before, she was doing the same thing now.
 She was utterly unhinged, manic, barking wildly, and foaming at the mouth.
 There was something in our mango tree that she was after; it was clear that if she had a chance to get at it, she would rip it to pieces.
-I grabbed my diving lamp on the way out the door and directed the beam up into the tree.
-I can't fully describe what I saw, except to say that it was the manifestation of what everyone told me that the devil would look like while I was a kid.
-Its skin was entirely black; it's a female because of its breasts.
+I grabbed my diving lamp on the way out the door and directed the beam into the tree.
+I can't fully describe what I saw except that it manifested what everyone told me the devil would look like while I was a kid.
+Its skin was entirely black; it was a female because of its breasts.
 Its eyes are red and glowing.
-It's wingspan muted out the ambient light from the street.
+Its wingspan muted out the ambient light from the street.
 Its talons were thirsty for the first ounce of blood it could spill.
-I heard my wife coming toward the front door but I pushed back into the house, screaming at her to lock everything up.
+I heard my wife coming toward the front door, but I pushed her back into the house, screaming at her to lock everything up.
 It, whatever it was, floated down from the uppermost branches and landed at the trunk of the tree.
-Benny went straight for it...it grabbed Benny with one hand and crushed her neck and tossed her aside like roadside waste.
+Benny went straight for it...it grabbed Benny with one hand, crushed her neck, and tossed her aside like roadside waste.
 As horrible as that was to witness, I knew that anything I attempted to do out of insane anger would only result in my death.
 One that would be worse than what Benny suffered.

 "Lazi?"
 It hissed.
 It said it several times before I finally understood but I was too polarized with fear to answer.
 I couldn't even move from the spot where I stood.
 It began to move toward me instead, asking again and again for Lazi.
-It was going to kill me once it got close enough, that was obvious.
+It would kill me once it got close enough; that was obvious.

 ~